Skip to content

 In a nutshell, the hard and brittle gray iron has short and reddish sparks, but the ductile irons have longer and yellowish sparks that look more like steel sparks.

 If you have a broken part, gray iron has a characteristic dark-gray color.
-Malleable cast iron has a white, steely surface but gets gray towards the center.
+Malleable iron has a white, steely surface but gets gray towards the center.
 Nodular iron’s color is more similar to gray iron.

 You can distinguish gray iron from ductile irons with a hardness test:

-• You can use a center punch and a hammer on it.
+- Use a center punch and a hammer on it.
 If the crater that you created has a smooth surface, it is gray iron.
 If the crater has a burr, it is a malleable or nodular iron.

-If you cannot drill the casting, it is hardened by the manufacturer, the service conditions, or former welding.
+If you cannot drill the casting, it is hardened by the manufacturer, the service conditions, or by former welding.
 If so, it is too hard to weld it with success.

 However, if it is localized, then you can remove the affected area before proceeding.

-Since gray cast iron is the most popular, the rest of the guide will be about this brittle metal.
+Since gray iron is the most popular, the rest of the guide will be about this brittle metal.

 2. Clean the casting’s surface